Chisenupuri

 Join Black Diamond Tours on an epic day (or days) of guided backcountry skiing or riding near Niseko.
 Ideal for private groups.
 Areas include Niseko backcountry areas, Shiribetsu, lower Mt Yotei or Yotei summit (weather pending).

-Price p/p From price based on 1 day of guided backcountry skiing/riding per person (5 guests in your group e.g. 110,000 yen total).
+Price p/p From price based on 1 day of guided backcountry skiing/riding per person (5 guests in your group e.g. 120,000 yen total) for 2025 season ex taxes.

 Base/invoice currency is in JPY ex taxes.